Ziad-Elshayeb/Sentimental-Analysis/README.md

 # Sentiment Analysis Streamlit App

 This is a Streamlit application for sentiment analysis.
-It uses a Random Forest model and a vectorizer to classify text as Positive, Neutral, or Negative.
+It uses a Random Forest model and a vectorizer to classify text as Positive or Negative.

 ## How to Run
 1. Clone the repository.